 We will start the workshop with a full day of group training (on the first day in the dates given).
-This is organised as three 2-hour sessions.
+This is organised as three two-hour sessions.
 You will receive a “media pack” containing physical examples of the various topics we will cover.
 You will be able to inspect and touch the samples and fully appreciate what is being discussed.
 These sessions allow you to ask questions and to be involved in the training in a way you simply cannot do when watching YouTube videos or recorded content.

 After your 1-2-1 sessions (see below) we will conclude the workshop with a two-hour group session where you can share your work and experiences and also follow up with any questions.

 One-to-One Training (2-hours)

-After the initial group training, you will receive two 1-hour 1-2-1 sessions, one with Adrian and one with Rachael, scheduled to suit your availability over a 2-week period.
+After the initial group training, you will receive two one-hour 1-2-1 sessions, one with Adrian and one with Rachael, scheduled to suit your availability over a two-week period.
 These sessions will focus on your specific editing and printing needs and any issues you have with your setup.
 We will provide you with samples of various fine art papers for you to work with during this period.